openebs/openebs/k8s/demo/mongodb/README.md

   ./configure
   make
   ```
-  Note : In case of errors where certain header files belonging to the libbson/libmongoc packages are not found, update the include
+  Note : In case of errors where some header files belonging to the libbson/libmongoc packages are not found, update the include
-  path (One workaround for this is to place all header files inside libbson-1.0 & libmongoc-1.0 into /usr/include)
+  path (One workaround for this is to place all header files inside libbson-1.0 and libmongoc-1.0 into /usr/include)

 ### Execute the sysbench benchmark

-- First, identify the primary mongodb instance name OR its IP (In the current statefulset specification YAML, "mongo-0" is always
+- Identify the primary mongodb instance name OR its IP (In the current statefulset specification YAML, "mongo-0" is always
   configured as the primary instance that takes client I/O)

 - Trigger the sysbench command using the following command to :